San Diego Padres (50-64 SU, 61-53 RL, 60-48-6 O/U) vs Los Angeles Dodgers (80-33 SU, 63-50 RL, 52-57-4 O/U)

 Where: Dodger Stadium in Los Angeles, California

-Saturday MLB action and a pair of National League West foes will square off as the San Diego Padres grapple with the Los Angeles Dodgers at Dodger Stadium in Los Angeles, California in game two of their three-game series.
-Pitching Probables: Toeing the slab for the Padres will be Jhoulys Chacin (11-8, 4.15 ERA) and he will be opposed by Hyun-Jin Ryu (4-6, 3.53 ERA).
+Major League Baseball action this evening and the San Diego Padres will duke it out with the Los Angeles Dodgers at Dodger Stadium in Los Angeles, California in game one of their three-game series.
+The Padres are just 23-51 the last 74 games in this series.
+Pitching Probables: The Padres will trot out Clayton Richard (5-12, 5.17 ERA) and he will be opposed by Rich Hill (8-4, 3.47 ERA).

 San Diego is: